 For Your Information

-Early planning and practice with new schedules and routines is even more important this year.
+Early planning and practice with new schedules and routines is always important.
 Keep this in mind if you have a child that is:

 - Starting a new school level (e.g., middle school, high school)

 Some children might have a hard time getting back into the swing of a routine in the face of so many changes.
 This might include home routines (e.g., waking up to an alarm, getting dressed, catching the school bus) or school routines (e.g., organizing materials, working in small groups with classmates, moving from class to class).
 Some schools may also have new procedures for keeping your child safe and healthy (e.g., using water bottles instead of water fountains, mask-wearing, handwashing).

 Prepare early: Predictable routines can help your child feel less stressed.
 Learning and adjusting to new routines takes time and practice.

 - Be prepared to shift bedtimes and morning alarms to prepare for new schedules.

 - Practice the morning routine of getting ready.